-The evaluation of Trustees' knowledge and training needs is not formalised by completion of questionnaires but rather the Trustees are encouraged to highlight at each meeting any area we perceive to be a gap in our knowledge and understanding so that the appropriate training can then be arranged.
+The evaluation of Trustees' knowledge and training needs is not formalised by completion of questionnaires but rather we would highlight at each meeting any area we perceive to be a gap in our knowledge and understanding so that appropriate training can then be arranged.

-There is not a formal process in place to evaluate the performance and effectiveness of the Trustee Board but rather we the Trustees rely on our advisers to highlight any areas for improvement, either specifically perceived in their dealings with the Trustees or by comparison with areas of good practice displayed by other clients.
+There is not a formal process in place to evaluate the performance and effectiveness of the Trustee Board but rather we rely on our advisers to highlight any areas for improvement, either specifically perceived in their dealings with the Trustees or by comparison with areas of good practice displayed by other clients.
 All Trustees have completed Trustee fitness and propriety questionnaires, based on the Regulator's own questionnaire for those wishing to be included on its register of independent Trustees.